anvilproject/anvil-portal/content/news/2020/05/21/discover-anvil-at-bcc-2020.md

 ---
 title: "Discover AnVIL Virtually at the Online, Global BCC 2020 "
 date: "2020-05-21"
 description: "The 2020 Bioinformatics Community Conference  will now be virtual.
-AnVIL team members will join and present several virtual training workshops covering how to use Dockstore, Terra, R and Bioconductor to execute reproducale workflows in the cloud."
+AnVIL team members will join and present several virtual training workshops covering how to use Dockstore, Terra, R and Bioconductor to execute reproducible workflows in the cloud."
 featured: true
 author: "AnVIL"
 ---